Banach algebras associated to twisted \'etale groupoids: inverse semigroup disintegration and representations on $L^p$-spaces: Introduction

-that establishes a bijective correspondence between representations of $F^S(\G,\LL)$ and normalized covariant representations of $(\alpha,u)$.
-This result can be applied to Banach algebras $F_{\RR}^S(\G,\LL)$ which are universal for representations of $F^S(\G,\LL)$ for a fixed class $\RR$ of representations.
-For $p\in [1,\infty]$ we define the \emph{universal twisted groupoid $L^p$-operator algebra} $F^p(\G,\LL)$ as $F_{\RR}(\G,\LL)$, where $\RR$ is the class of all representations on spaces $L^p(\mu)$ whose restriction to $C_0(X)$ acts by multiplication operators.
-Here the main structural result (Theorem \ref{thm:initial_on_L^p_full}) is that this definition does not depend on the choice of $S$, and in the complex case $F^p(\G,\LL)$ is universal for representations of $F^S(\G,\LL)$ in all $L^p$-operator algebras.
-Moreover, denoting by $\|\cdot \|_{L^p}$ the norm in $F^p(\G,\LL)$, for all $p,q\in [1,\infty]$ with $1/p+1/q=1$, we have the following estimates
+These results can be applied to Banach algebras $F_{\RR}^S(\G,\LL)$ which are universal for representations of $F^S(\G,\LL)$ from a fixed class $\RR$ of representations.
+For $p\in [1,\infty]$ we define the \emph{universal twisted groupoid $L^p$-operator algebra} $F^p(\G,\LL)$ as $F_{\RR}^S(\G,\LL)$, where $\RR$ is the class of all representations on spaces $L^p(\mu)$ whose restriction to $C_0(X)$ is positive in Banach lattice sense.
+Here the main structural result (Theorem \ref{thm:initial_on_L^p_full}) is that this definition does not depend on the choice of $S$, and in the complex case $F^p(\G,\LL)$ is universal for all representations in all $L^p$-operator algebras.
+In fact, our disintegration theorem allows us to prove (see Theorem~\ref{thm:L_p_norm_estimates}) that denoting by $\|\cdot \|_{L^p}$ the norm in $F^p(\G,\LL)$, for all $p,q\in [1,\infty]$ with $1/p+1/q=1$, we have the following estimates

 where